thedeadend-band/bandmate/README.md

 ## New Song Wizard

-The New Song Wizard (staff-only, accessible from the sidebar or `/songs/new/`) walks through creating a fully prepared song directory with stems, click track, lyrics, and metadata.
+The New Song Wizard (login-required, accessible from the sidebar or `/songs/new/`) walks through creating a fully prepared song directory with stems, click track, lyrics, and metadata.

 ### How it works